zrmacc/MCC/README.md

 # Compare Mean Cumulative Count Curves

 Zachary McCaw <br>
-Updated: 20-09-06
+Updated: 20-11-18

 ### Description

 This package provides functions for inference on the difference and ratio in AUCs comparing two mean cumulative count (MCC) curves.
 The MCC curves are estimated using the method of [Ghosh and Lin (2000)](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.0006-341X.2000.00554.x), which allows for the occurrence of terminal events such as death.
+Also see:
-Also see [CICs](https://github.com/zrmacc/CICs) for comparing cumulative incidence curves.
+* [CICs](https://github.com/zrmacc/CICs) for comparing cumulative incidence curves.

 ## Installation